yellobyte/Swiss-Style-Doorbell/README.md

 The relais board had pin headers already soldered on and in such case I prefer to wire-wrap instead of using cheap Dupont cables simply for better and more stable connections.

+Since the ProMicro board lacked a reset button I added one to the board together with a second one used to simulate an activated bell button.

+Uploading the software and debugging was done via the Micro-USB port on the ProMicro board being connected to my Laptop.

 ![github](https://github.com/yellobyte/Swiss-Style-Doorbell/raw/main/doc/Circuit%20Board%20Top.jpg)

 When the software was done, somewhat tested and the weather forecast didn't issue any warnings for the week to come we fixed a date for installation.
 It took place a few days later on a sunny and dry Saturday.
 At arrival this sight in his garage was greeting me.